vatpac-technology/sops/docs/controller-skills/runwaymanagement.md

 ### Planned Configuration Change
 The aerodrome controller in charge of the ATIS should frequently check the METAR/TAF to identify trends and any anticipated wind shifts.
 If a change of runway is expected (e.g. with the forecast passing of a front), controllers should anticipate this change.

 Discuss the event with the overlying TMA controller/s and nominate a time from which the new runway configuration will be used.
 It can be helpful to identify the last arrival who will use the current runway mode, so that both Tower and Approach have a definite change point.
 Once this coordination has been completed, update the ATIS and include an expectation of a runway change in the `OPR INFO` field.
 This should include the expected time of change and the new runway mode to be used.
+The TMA controller should coordinate with Enroute, who will amend any STAR clearances for aircraft projected to land after the nominated time.

 !!! example
     <span class="hotline">**SY ADC** -> **SAN**</span>: "The tailwind component is starting to increase a bit and the TAF indicates the wind's going to keep swinging around.
 Thoughts on changing to runway 34s from time 30?"